Labor Instructions

 2. CALL US BEFORE LEAVING FOR THE HOSPITAL.
 To avoid delays and confusion at the hospital, always call the Doctor – no matter what time – before leaving for the hospital.
 Nursing staff at Labor & Delivery are ready for you, and aware of any special needs you may have.

 3. CALL THE REGULAR OFFICE PHONE NUMBER.
-Call (949) 829-5500 day or night to reach the doctor.
-After-hours the telephone is answered by the doctor’s answering service personnel who are trained to notify the doctor immediately of calls regarding labor.
-If you have trouble getting through on the telephone, call Saddleback Memorial’s Labor and Delivery unit directly at the phone number listed above.
-If your regular OB doctor is not available, the answering service will connect you with one of his or her qualified OCWMG Obstetrician colleagues.
+Call (949) 829-5533 day or night to reach the doctor.
+After-hours the telephone is answered by the providers’ answering service personnel who are trained to notify our providers immediately of calls regarding labor.
+If you have trouble getting through on the telephone, call the Fudge Family Birthing Suites at Hoag Hospital Irvine at (949) 517-322-3225 or Labor and Delivery at Hoag Hospital Newport at (949) 764-5789.
+If your regular provider is unavailable the answering service will connect you with one of their qualified OCWMG colleagues.

-8. If you have any questions, please call us.
+7. If you have any questions, please call us.
 We do not want you to worry needlessly.
-It is more expeditious, however, if you call rather than your husband or another individual.
-There may be questions that only you can answer.
+It is more expeditious, however, if you call rather than your partner/spouse or another individual as there may be questions that only you can answer.

 • YOUR NAME